karthigayani/day-06/src/notes.md

 - In general we use anchor tag for page navigation.
 But when you use that it refresh your page every time.
 So it will affect smooth performance of SPA property.
 - So we go for link tag `<Link to="/">Home</Link>`
 - Link tag navigate the pages without refreshing the page.

+### Hash vs / Browser router

+- Hash router:

+1. Older browser
+2. Eg: IE
+3. Works both in new and Old browsers

+- Browser router:

+1. Newer browsers
+2. Additional features
+3. Only in new browsers

+### How to convert Browser router to Hash router:

+- Instead of using `BrowserRouter` use `HashRouter`